plaid/account-funding-tutorial/README.md

 ### Checkpoint 9: Sending the transfer request to Dwolla

 Let's add the functionality that sends the transfer request to Dwolla.
-On line 59, in the `sendRequestToProcessor()` function, add:
+Replace lines 59-60 in the `sendRequestToProcessor()` function with the following:

 ```js
 try {